MartinChavez/LINQ/README.md

             /* Query Expression */
             // A query expression operates on one or more data sources by applying one or more query operators
-            // The syntax contains SQL-like operators: from, where and select
+            // The syntax contains SQL-like operators: 'from', 'where', and 'select'

             // from: defines the source of the data
             // programmingLanguage: references each iterated element